Anthony Bourdain Honored By New York Restaurant As CEO Donates Profits To Suicide Prevention Hotline

 The late Anthony Bourdain was hailed for his vast knowledge and love of food.
 The beloved chef, author and TV personality inspired and helped many restaurants on their road to success with his Emmy award-winning shows Anthony Bourdain: Parts Unknown and Anthony Bourdain:No Reservations.
 If he happened to stop by your eatery and went on record as saying he loved what he ate, chances were your restaurant was bound to be successful going forward due to his seal of approval.
-As People reports, this was the case for a New York restaurant who’s CEO honored Bourdain’s memory by donating all of the restaurants profits on Friday to the National Suicide Prevention Lifeline.
+As People reports, this was the case for a New York restaurant who’s CEO honored Bourdain’s memory by donating all of the restaurant’s profits on Friday to the National Suicide Prevention Lifeline.

 Jason Wang is the CEO and son of Xi’an Famous Foods founder located in Flushing, New York.
 The local eatery was featured in an episode of No Reservations in 2007, which aired on the Travel Channel.
-By stopping by the family-owned restaurant, Bourdain, unbeknownst to him at the time, changed the Wang’s lives forever.
-At the time, Wang was in college and had no idea who Anthony Bourdain was, but he would never forgot him afterwards.
-He posted a lengthy tribute to the chef on his restaurants Instagram page.
+By stopping by the family-owned restaurant, Bourdain, unbeknownst to him at the time, changed the Wangs’ lives forever.
+At the time, Wang was in college and had no idea who Anthony Bourdain was, but he would never forget him afterward.
+He posted a lengthy tribute to the chef on his restaurant’s Instagram page.

 Today's a day of extreme sadness for us here at Xi'an Famous Foods.
 I've lost a dear friend today, and we mourn with the rest of the world.
 I remember the time in 2007 when Tony first visited our basement food stall in Flushing for Travel Channel's No Reservations while I was still in college (even though I didn't know who he was at the time).
 I remember my father preparing interesting off-menu dishes to get his opinion on when he visited our store.
 I remember years later in 2015 after interviewing together for an article, I approached Tony and told him, while he may have no idea what he has done for our family and business by simply saying he enjoyed the food, I wanted him to know it helped bring our family out from living in one room in Flushing to living the American dream.
 We were able to grow our business and provide great food for our guests, and opportunities for our employees.
 I looked at him in the eyes and said, this is something we will always be thankful for, Tony.
 And he simply replied, "I'm just calling out good food like it is, that's all."
 In honor of his memory and all of those dear people who left us all too early, and in taking whatever action we can to prevent suicide in the US, Xi'an Famous Foods will be donating 100% of our net sales on June 8, 2018, from all of our stores, to the National Suicide Prevention Lifeline 1-800-273-TALK @800273talk.
 Please cherish all of our lives and help those who may be struggling.
 Rest in peace, Tony, and the most sincere condolences to Tony's beloved family. ~Jason Wang, CEO